christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 7.2 China: The Han Synthesis and the Tartarian Genocide\
 7.3.
 Ancient India: The Mauryan Mirage\
 7.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
 7.5 Where Did The Scythian Aryans Go?
-The Refugia.\
+The Refugia\
 8\.
 Rewriting History\
 8.1 Inventing Ancient Greece\
 8.2 The 'Achaemenid' Empire is the Parthian Empire\